RadwaAbdelfattah/Todo_App/README.md

 # Todo App

-A simple command line Todo application to manage your tasks.
+I chose option 2 - A simple command line To-do application to manage your tasks.
+I used python, argparse for commands, and json for storing tasks in a file.

+Below is the steps to clone the repository on windows and explanation of the app's functionalities.

 ## Getting Started